HR-CMGT/CLE-speedcourses/circuit-playground/readme.md

 The playground express has a port for an external battery.
 If you use a rechargable **Lithium Polymer** battery, it will recharge if the playground is connected to USB.
 The batteries are **3.7 Volt**.
 The amount of **mAh** *(milli Ampere per hour)* determines how long the battery lasts.
 Smaller batteries have less mAh.

+> NOTE: this does not power the [crickit](../crickit/readme.md)!
+If you have a crickit connected, you should use the crickit's external power.

 ![lipoly](./images/lipoly.png)

 - [Adafruit Explanation of LiPoly batteries](https://learn.adafruit.com/circuit-playground-lesson-number-0/battery-jack-supply)